Save 117 Durham (Sports Playing Field)

 Taxpayers

-Town staff repeatedly claim that the Marina is self-sustaining, yet they cannot maintain their existing infrastructure and need more money.
+Town staff repeatedly claimed that the Marina is self-sustaining, yet they cannot maintain their existing infrastructure and need more money.
 In fact, they want the Town to loan the Marina $2.9 million.
-They claim that only by expanding into the West Harbour can the Marina hope to survive.
-But if the Marina fails to make annual payments of $278,000 we Cobourg taxpayers will be on the hook.
+They claimed that only by expanding into the West Harbour can the Marina hope to survive.

 Boat storage expansion will further obstruct clear views of the open water.
 The paving over of green spaces for more car parking and boat storage will turn what is now a serene and pleasant view into a permanent eyesore.